 Is the Murdoch University Melville Academy for me?

-The Academy has been developed to add an elite level of coaching and development to the club’s strong base.
-The Academy is aimed at young players who have the desire and ability to play as a State League player as an adult (or beyond).
+The Academy has been developed to add an elite level of coaching and development to the Club’s strong base.
+The Academy is aimed at young players who have the desire and ability to play as an NPL or State League player as an adult (or beyond).

 As part of the MUM FC Academy, a higher level of commitment is expected from both the player and his/her family.
-This commitment includes:
+Notably: